Where is Heidelberg University located?

 Can I receive Heidelberg University credit for my AP or IB courses?

 Yes.
 Heidelberg recognizes these courses.
-Applicants who have completed the IB Diploma begin classes at Heidelberg with a second year (Sophomore) status.
+Information on AP credit can be found here.
+Applicants who have completed the IB Diploma begin classes at Heidelberg with a second year (Sophomore) standing.

 What must I do to prove my English proficiency?